5 Best Pole Rollers (Essential Tips & How To Get The Right Set-up)

 The Matrix Freeflow MKII Standard Roller is another excellent pole roller that makes shipping out a 16-meter pole as easy as possible.

-The legs on this pole roller are adjustable and extended out into three positions so you can easily manage steep banks.
+The legs on this pole roller are adjustable and can be extended to three positions, so you can easily manage steep banks.
 Each leg also rotates 180 degrees, so you can always level out, and if you need longer legs, you can easily buy extensions separately.

-The rollers come with excellent stainless steel bearings, which ensure a smooth ship every time.
-Plus, each roller is covered with soft EVA foam and, therefore, will reduce vibrations and help you hold onto your bait securely while shipping in the incredibly smooth motion they allow.
+The yellow rollers come with excellent stainless steel bearings, which ensure a smooth ship every time.
+Plus, each roller is covered with a thick, soft EVA foam, protecting your pole from scratches and general wear and tear.

 The uprights on the sides ensure your pole stays secure even in heavy weather conditions, and there is even a carabiner clip so you can add weights for more stability.

-To top it all off, this pole roller packs down small and easily thanks to the quick-release cam locks on each leg, and it packs up small for portability.
+To top it all off, the Matrix freeflow packs down small and easily thanks to the quick-release cam locks on each leg, and it packs up small for portability.
 But, the one thing it is missing is a spirit level.

 Pros